Aloe comosa: Reproduction

 Naturally, Aloe comosa follows the typical angiosperm life cycle.
 Like most South African aloes, it blooms in the summer.
-Tall inflorescences (flower stems) that can reach 2 meters (6.7 feet) in height branch from the rosette.
+Tall inflorescences (flower stems) that can reach 2 metres (6.7 feet) in height branch from the rosette.
 At the tips of the inflorescences are flower spikes which are composed of many small, tightly compacted flowers.
 In most cases the color of the flower spikes ranges from rosy-cream to ivory-pink and is pale at the bottom of the spike with a darker pink hue on the upper parts.
 Pollination is carried out primarily by bees, although it is plausible that some evening moths could be pollinating this species as well.

 The seeds are produced in late February and early March of each year in time for the winter rains; the seasonal shift in the southern hemisphere is opposite that of the northern hemisphere.
 Once the seed capsules turn pale green, they will split and expose their flat, brown seeds.
 These seeds are enclosed by a thin, transparent membrane which aid in transporting the seeds.
 In the event of a sufficient breeze, the seeds are dispersed and blown some distance from the parent plant where they usually germinate under the protection of a nurse plant.